Jimmy Murphy (country musician)

-Jimmy Murphy (born October 11, 1925, Birmingham, Alabama – d.
-June 1, 1981) was an American country and rockabilly guitarist and singer-songwriter.
+Jimmy Murphy (October 11, 1925, in Birmingham, Alabama – June 1, 1981) was an American country and rockabilly guitarist and singer-songwriter.

 Murphy's father, a bricklayer, was a blues enthusiast, and so the young Murphy grew up listening to musicians such as Lead Belly and Blind Boy Fuller.
 Murphy had already made it to radio by the middle of the 1940s, appearing on local station WBRC's Happy Hal Burns Show.
 In 1949 he relocated to Knoxville, Tennessee and auditioned for Dinner Bell, a show on WROL hosted by Archie Campbell.
 Campbell had Murphy meet Chet Atkins, whom Murphy eventually gave a demo; RCA Victor subsequently signed him to a publishing deal and recorded him in January 1951 with just himself on guitar and vocals and Anita Carter playing bass.

 Murphy's contract only lasted one year; all of his singles failed to sell.
 He continued, however, to perform on WROL, and moved to WNOX in the middle of the 1950s.
 In 1955, Don Law signed Murphy to Columbia Records and had him record a number of rockabilly sides, but none of these charted, and this contract ended in 1956.
 Murphy followed his father into the bricklaying business and continued playing music on the side, but returned in 1962 to record for Ark Records, Midnite, Loyal, Rimrock, and Starday over the next few years.